code-distortion/adapt/README.md

 ## Cache Invalidation

-So that you don't run into problems when you update the structure of your database, or the way it's populated, changes to files inside */database/factories*, */database/migrations*, and */database/seeders* are detected and will invalidate existing test-databases and snapshots - making them *stale*.
+So that you don't run into problems when you update the structure of your database, or the way it's populated, changes to certain files are detected.
+When changes are found, existing test-databases and snapshots are invalidated - making them *stale*.

+By default, these directories are looked through for changes:

+- */database/factories*
+- */database/migrations*
+- */database/seeders*

 These stale test-databases and snapshots are cleaned up **automatically**, and fresh versions will be built the next time your tests run.

 This list of directories can be configured via the `look_for_changes_in` config setting (the `pre_migration_imports` and `migrations` files are included automatically).

+> Cache invalidation can be disabled to save some time, however this is only really useful on systems where this step is slow.
+>
+> You can see how much time this might save by turning logging on via the `log.laravel` or `log.stdout` config setting. e.g.
+>
+> ```
+> Generated the build-hash - of the files that can be used to build the database (22ms)
+> ```
+>
+> You can turn it off by turning the `check_for_source_changes` config setting off.
+However, if you do, it's *your* responsibility to remove databases when they change.
+>
+> You can remove the existing test-databases using:
+>
+> ``` bash
+> php artisan adapt:remove
+> ```